tohagan/stlive/INSTALL.md

 There may be new options available that you now add to your existing `~/.stlive.config` file. run `stlive settings diff` to compare [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) with your home settings file `~/.stlive.config` or a local settings file.

+Follow the **Getting Started** guide in **[README](README.md)** file to test your install.

+### Installing SASS & Compass compiler

+The SASS language is a CSS style sheet pre-processor that is used by Sencha Touch to improve the power and flexability of defining CSS styles.
+In Sencha Touch projects, files in `resources/sass/*.scss` are compiled into `resources/css/app.css`.
+The SASS compass compiler can be run in **watch** mode so it detects changes to your `*.scss` files and recompiles them.
+The `stlive serve` server can be configured to auto start the SASS compiler so that as you make changes to `*.scss` files they are auto converted to `*.css` files that in turn trigger a reload of the app.

+The SASS Compiler is developed in Ruby so you must first ensure that that you have installed Ruby 2.x.
+Ruby now ships with OSX but you may need to upgrade it so check the version using `ruby --version`.

+**Mac / Linux:**

+    $ sudo gem install sass
+    $ sudo gem install compass
+    $ whereis compass    # Identify the install path for Compass /usr/bin/compass     # typically install here

+Ensure these properties are in your `~/.stlive.config` file

+    "sass": false,   // true if you wish to always auto start SASS compiler with stlive server "bgtasks": {
+        "sass": {
+            "name": "Compass SASS Compiler",
+            "cmd": "/usr/bin/compass watch -c config.rb app.scss",   <<<< CHECK compass path
+            "dir": "resources/sass",
+            "success": "Compass is polling"   // Output when compiler starts ok }
+    },

+- Follow the **Getting Started** guide in **[README](README.md)** file to test your install.

+**Windows:**

+    C:\> gem install sass
+    C:\> gem install compass

+Ensure these properties are in your `~/.stlive.config` file

+    "sass": false,   // true if you wish to always auto start SASS compiler with stlive server "bgtasks": {
+        "sass": {
+            "name": "Compass SASS Compiler",
+            "cmd": "C:/Ruby200-x64/bin/compass.bat watch -c config.rb app.scss",   // <<<< CHECK compass path
+            "dir": "resources/sass",
+            "success": "Compass is polling"   // Output when compiler starts ok }
+    },

+- Follow the **Getting Started** guide in **[README](README.md)** file to test your install.

 ## Issues

 ### Socket.io (hopefully fixed!)